Map 3D Toolset in Autodesk AutoCAD | Features

 Use coordinate geometry (COGO) input commands to enter accurate geometry when creating objects.

-Use drawing clean-up to automate time-consuming corrections for common drafting and digitising errors.
+Use drawing cleanup to automate time-consuming corrections for common drafting and digitizing errors.

 Use enterprise industry modules